• Skip to primary navigation

 More plant life cycle ideas

-Can you add some text to each part of the life cycle giving more information?
+Add some text to each part of the life cycle, giving more information.

-Try creating a life cycle for a specific type of plant, for example a bean plant or sunflower.
+Try creating a life cycle for another type of plant, for example, a bean plant or dandelion.
 You could include a drawing of the specific flowers and seeds seen on each plant.

 Safety Notice